Referrals & Rebates - Medicare, Private Health & NDIS

 National Disability Insurance Scheme (NDIS) Funding

 Disability, developmental problems and early intervention remain core aspects of paediatric health and disability care and our providers are skilled in assessing need and guiding intervention.
-Paediatrics at Burnside and its providers aim to provide assistance to families so as optimise referrals and pre-planning input for their NDIS participant child.
+The associated providers aim to provide assistance to families so as optimise referrals and pre-planning input for their NDIS participant child.

 Fees are set to cover the real costs of providing quality care.
 Medicare rebates, health fund rebates and NDIS funding greatly help affordability for families.